Items related to Predictive Analytics: The Power to Predict Who Will...

 Synopsis

-An introduction for everyone.
-In this rich, fascinating — surprisingly accessible — introduction, leading expert Eric Siegel reveals how predictive analytics works, and how it affects everyone every day.
-Rather than a “how to” for hands-on techies, the book serves lay readers and experts alike by covering new case studies and the latest state-of-the-art techniques.
+This book is easily understood by all readers.
+Rather than a "how to" for hands-on techies, the book entices lay-readers and experts alike by covering new case studies and the latest state-of-the-art techniques.

-Prediction is booming.
-It reinvents industries and runs the world.
-Companies, governments, law enforcement, hospitals, and universities are seizing upon the power.
-These institutions predict whether you're going to click, buy, lie, or die.
+You have been predicted — by companies, governments, law enforcement, hospitals, and universities.
+Their computers say, "I knew you were going to do that!"
+These institutions are seizing upon the power to predict whether you're going to click, buy, lie, or die.

-unleashes the power of data.
+Predictive analytics unleashes the power of data.
 With this technology, the computer literally learns from data how to predict the future behavior of individuals.
-Perfect prediction is not possible, but putting odds on the future drives millions of decisions more effectively, determining whom to call, mail, investigate, incarcerate, set up on a date, or medicate.
+Perfect prediction is not possible, but putting odds on the future — lifting a bit of the fog off our hazy view of tomorrow — means pay dirt.

 • What type of mortgage risk Chase Bank predicted before the recession.

-• Predicting which people will drop out of school, cancel a subscription, or get divorced before they even know it themselves.
+• Predicting which people will drop out of school, cancel a subscription, or get divorced before they are even aware of it themselves.

-• Why early retirement predicts a shorter life expectancy and vegetarians miss fewer flights.
+• Why early retirement decreases life expectancy and vegetarians miss fewer flights.

-• How U.S. Bank and Obama for America calculated — and Hillary for America 2016 plans to calculate — the way to most strongly persuade each individual.
+• How U.S. Bank, European wireless carrier Telenor, and Obama's 2012 campaign calculated the way to most strongly influence each individual.

 • How IBM's Watson computer used predictive modeling to answer questions and beat the human champs on TV's Jeopardy!